 How many inspections does an ADU need?

 10–14 for new builds, 8–10 for garage conversions.
-The exact number depends on scope and structural complexity.
+The exact number depends on scope, structural complexity, and which trades are involved.

 Can I skip inspections on an ADU?

-No. Every required inspection must pass in sequence.
-Some garage conversions may have fewer required inspections, but you cannot skip any that are on your permit.
+No. Every inspection on your permit must pass in order.
+Garage conversions may have fewer required inspections, but you can't skip any that are listed on your permit.

 How long does the full ADU inspection process take?

-The inspection process itself typically spans 3–6 months for new builds, depending on construction pace.
-Each inspection must be requested at least 1 business day in advance.
+The inspection timeline typically spans 3–6 months for new builds, depending on construction pace.
+Each inspection must be requested at least 1 business day in advance via iRFIS or 311.

-InspectPilot knows the exact inspection sequence for your ADU type and handles scheduling automatically.
+InspectPilot knows the exact inspection sequence for every ADU type and handles scheduling automatically. $200/month, month-to-month, cancel anytime.